pchudzik/blog.pchudzik.com/content/post/2017/page-object-for-components-testing.md

 [Page object
 pattern](http://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern)
 is common practice when writing automated tests using [selenium](http://www.seleniumhq.org/).
-It allows to gather all possible operations on page in one place and hide page implementation details from test case.
+It allows to gather all possible operations on the page in one place and hide page implementation details from test case.
 Page object pattern can be used in the same way for angular directives, react and [put framework name here] components.

  <!--more-->

 We will be working with simple TODO app with directive responsible for displaying TODO item.
 I will focus on item modification which is part of item displaying 'logic'.

-The item edition will be triggered when button is clicked and saved.
-When other button is clicked modification will be reverted.
+The item edition will be triggered when the button is clicked and saved.
+When another button is clicked the modification will be reverted.

 We can start with something like this: